-- (a) Requirement.
-Employees must, to be involved in classroom instruction beyond one (1) semester, establish proficiency in the oral use of English, as set forth in Section 1012.93, Florida Statutes, and any applicable Board of Education or Board of Governors rule or resolution. - (b) Deficiency.
-For non-tenured employees found to be deficient in the oral use of English as set forth in Section 10.4(a), the University shall provide, as needed, one or two month long sessions with post training evaluations administered through the Center for Multicultural and Multilingual Studies.
-Employees who require more than two sessions to speak English effectively will have to rely upon personal resources to correct this deficiency.
+(a) Requirement.
+Employees must, to be involved in classroom instruction beyond one (1) semester, establish proficiency in the oral use of English, as set forth in Section 1012.93, Florida Statutes, and any applicable Board of Education or Board of Governors rule or resolution.

+(b) Deficiency.
 Failure to correct the deficiencies may result in termination.

-This paragraph shall apply only during the first three years of employment.
-Failure to correct the deficiencies may result in termination. - 10.5 EMPLOYEE ASSISTANCE PROGRAMS.
-Neither the fact of an employee's participation in an employee assistance program nor information generated by participation in the program shall be used as evidence of a performance deficiency within the evaluation processes described in this Article, except for information relating to an employee's failure to participate in an employee assistance program consistent with the terms to which the employee and the president or president's representative have agreed.
+10.5 Employee Assistance Programs.
+Neither the fact of an employee's participation in an employee assistance program nor information generated by participation in the program shall be used as evidence of a performance deficiency within the evaluation processes described in this Article, except for information relating to an employee's failure to participate in an employee assistance program consistent with the terms to which the employee and the university's representative have agreed.

-ARTICLE 11 (Tentative Agreement reached May 22, 2018) EVALUATION FILE
+ARTICLE 11 EVALUATION FILE

-- 11.1 POLICY.
+11.1 Policy.
 One evaluation file shall contain a dated copy of all documents used in the evaluation process, other than evaluations for tenure and/or promotion.
 Only documents contained in the evaluation file shall be used for evaluations and personnel decisions, other than for tenure and/or promotion.
 Such documents shall be placed in the evaluation file within a week after receipt by the custodian of the file.
-It is permissible for some documents, such as faculty annual reports, to be preserved in a mainstream electronic format. - 11.2 ACCESS.
+It is permissible for some documents, such as faculty annual reports, to be preserved in a mainstream electronic format.

+11.2 Access.
 An employee may examine the evaluation file, during regular business hours of the office in which the file is kept, normally within the same business day, or as soon as practicable, as the employee requests to see it, and under such conditions as are necessary to ensure its integrity and safekeeping.
 The employee may numerically paginate the physical materials in the file, and may attach a concise signed and dated statement in response to any item therein.
 An employee is entitled to one free copy of any material in the evaluation file.
 Additional copies may be obtained by the employee upon the payment of a reasonable fee for photocopying and the time required to carry out the task.
-Only a person with written authorization from the employee may examine that employee's evaluation file, subject to the same access limitations applicable to the employee. - 11.3 INDEMNIFICATION.
-The UFF agrees to indemnify and hold the University, its officials, agents, and representatives harmless from and against any and all liability for any improper, illegal, or unauthorized use by the UFF of information contained in such evaluation files. - 11.4 USE OF EVALUATIVE MATERIALS.
-The University, UFF grievance representatives, the arbitrator, and the grievant shall have the right to use copies of materials from the employee's evaluation file in grievance proceedings. - 11.5 ANONYMOUS MATERIAL.
+Only a person with written authorization from the employee may examine that employee's evaluation file, subject to the same access limitations applicable to the employee.

+11.3 Indemnification.
+The UFF agrees to indemnify and hold the University, its officials, agents, and representatives harmless from and against any and all liability for any improper, illegal, or unauthorized use by the UFF of information contained in such evaluation files.

+11.4 Use of Evaluative Materials.
+The University, UFF grievance representatives, the arbitrator, and the grievant shall have the right to use copies of materials from the employee's evaluation file in grievance proceedings.

+11.5 Anonymous Material.
 No anonymous material shall be in the evaluation file except numerical summaries of student evaluations that are part of a regular evaluation procedure of classroom instruction and/or written comments from students obtained as part of that regular evaluation procedure.
 If written comments from students in a course are included in the evaluation file, all comments obtained in the same course must be included.